Wireless-Innovation-Forum/Common-Data/README.md

 # SAS-Data
-This is the repository found at [Wireless Innovation Forum](https://github.com/Wireless-Innovation-Forum/SAS-Data).
+This is the repository found at [Wireless Innovation Forum](https://github.com/Wireless-Innovation-Forum/Common-Data).
-It holds all data related to the [Wireless Innovation Forum / Spectrum Access System](https://github.com/Wireless-Innovation-Forum/Spectrum-Access-System)
+It holds all data related to the [Wireless Innovation Forum / Spectrum Access System and Automated Frequency Coordination systems](https://github.com/Wireless-Innovation-Forum/Spectrum-Access-System, https://github.com/Wireless-Innovation-Forum/6-GHz-AFC)
-GitHub repository, which are stored in Git LFS (Large File storage).
+GitHub repositories, which are stored in Git LFS (Large File storage).

 ## WARNING